 The most important thing to do after your transfer is follow the IVF protocol given to you by your Care Team.
 Assume you are pregnant until proven otherwise (a term commonly known in the fertility community as #PUPO).

-With that in mind, only take Tylenol or Tylenol Extra Strength if you experience any discomfort following your transfer.
-Continue with your prescribed medication regimen and stay on baby aspirin, unless instructed otherwise.
+With that in mind, only take Tylenol or Tylenol Extra Strength if you experience any discomfort following your transfer, and continue with your prescribed medication regimen.

 You don't need to be on bed rest, but we do recommend light activity the day of transfer and day after transfer.
 No going in a hot tub, jacuzzi, or hot bath.
 We also recommend no sexual intercourse until your pregnancy test.